bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 Any specifier used to load `file:///C:/app/utils.js` would then be intercepted and redirected to `file:///C:/app/utils-v2.js` instead regardless of using an absolute or relative specifier.
 However, if a specifier that is not an absolute or relative URL string is used, it would not be intercepted.
 So, if an import such as `import('#utils')` was used, it would not be intercepted.

-If the value of the redirection is `true`, a “dependencies” field at the top of the policy file will be used.
+If the value of the redirection is `true`, a "dependencies” field at the top of the policy file will be used.
 If that field at the top of the policy file is `true` the default node searching algorithms are used to find the module.

 If the value of the redirection is a string, it is resolved relative to the manifest and then immediately used without searching.